2

 • 1

 I think also of the "harvest of righteousness" laced throughout Phillipians 1, James 3:18, and especially Hebrews 12:11 where the 'dry season' of difficulty must be endured in faith until that latter rain perfects the harvest.
-Feb 14, 2020 at 21:31
+Commented Feb 14, 2020 at 21:31

 • 1